Fraunhofer pattern in the presence of Majorana zero modes: Scattering model

 In Fig.~\ref{figZEABS_Ic}, we show a representative example of the Fraunhofer pattern generated with the scattering model using ZEABS.
-The main idea consists on checking whether it is possible to recover the Fraunhofer pattern observed in Fig.~\ref{fig:Scatnontrivial}, that is, the doubling of the periodicity from $p\approx \Phi_0$ (for $\Gamma_M=1$) to $p\approx 2\Phi_0$ (for $\Gamma_M=0$).
+The main idea consists on checking whether it is possible to recover the Fraunhofer pattern observed in Fig.~\ref{fig:Scatnontrivial}, that is, the suppression of the half of the lobes by switching on the coupling to the MBSs, that is, for $\Gamma_M=1\rightarrow \Gamma_M=0$.
 To this aim, we use $\Gamma_d=0.2$, and analyze all four configurations of Zeeman fields and number of ZEABS ($\Gamma_M=0$).
 In panels (a) and (b) we show the results for the out of plane Zeeman field with one and two ZEABS, respectively, while in panels (c) and (d) we use an in-plane Zeeman field and again one and two ZEABS.
 In all panels, we represent the Fraunhofer pattern for three values of $\epsilon_0/\Delta_0=0.5,1,2$, which effectively change the coupling between the quantum spin Hall edges and the ZEABS.
-We observe that when only one ZEABS is present and independently of the Zeeman orientation, the periodicity does not change significantly with respect to the uncoupled case ($p\approx \Phi_0$).
-In turn, when ZEABS are present on both sides, the periodicity remains the same as in the trivial case $p\approx \Phi_0$ for an out of plane Zeeman field $B_\bot$, see panel~(b).
-However, for an in-plane field [panel (d)] the Fraunhofer periodicity doubles, $p\approx 2\Phi_0$.
-Note that this in stark contrast to the case of MBSs , where the scattering matrix constructed from Eq.~\eqref{eq.weidenm} is independent on the direction of the Zeeman field (as long as it is perpendicular to the spin-orbit field).
+We observe that when only one ZEABS is present and independently of the Zeeman orientation, the relative height of the Fraunhofer pattern lobes does not change significantly with respect to the uncoupled case ($p\approx \Phi_0$).
+In addition, when ZEABS are present on both sides, the relative height of the lobes remains unchanged relative to the trivial case $p\approx \Phi_0$ only for an out of plane Zeeman field $B_\bot$, see panel~(b).
+However, for an in-plane field [panel (d)] the Fraunhofer exhibits a periodicity of $p= 2\Phi_0$.
+Note that this in stark contrast to the case of MBSs, where the scattering matrix constructed from Eq.~\eqref{eq.weidenm} is independent on the direction of the Zeeman field (as long as it is perpendicular to the spin-orbit field).